mono-sgwc/Buckshot-Roulette-Discord-Bot/readme.md

 # BRDB
-This is the official Buckshot Roulette Discord Bot repo of Raven's <kbd>BOT</kbd>
+This is the official Buckshot Roulette Discord Bot repo of Raven's bot

 ## WORD
 if you encounter any bugs, errors or anything else, then make sure to report it.